 When children break bones, you have to look at the circumstances, as this should be made clear by the day care facility.
 Was the child playing a sport?
 Did the child fall?
 How did the facility respond?
 Did they call an ambulance and notify you right away?
 Make sure that your child has an opportunity to talk to you about the event when the day care providers are not present.
 Finally, twisted ankles and sprains are very common and unlikely to be indicative of abuse or neglect.

 Regardless of how the injury occurred, if it is severe enough to require medical treatment, you may want to discuss your options with a Georgia personal injury attorney.
-Call the Bader Law Firm to schedule a free consultation and find out if you have a valid personal injury claim.
+Call Bader Scott Injury Lawyers to schedule a free consultation and find out if you have a valid personal injury claim.

 Indications of Child Abuse in Day Care Facilities